 I have been loving making jerky like this mesquite ground beef jerky on the Nesco Snackmaster Pro.
 I’ve been using ground top round for my ground beef jerky, but any lean ground meat will work.
 This mesquite ground beef jerky has a really great smoky flavor to it, but it’s not overwhelming.
 The flavor is a bit stronger than the hickory-flavored seasoning that Eastman Outdoors sells.
 Not strong bad but strong good!
 The meat has the perfect ‘bite’, just a little tug.

-- 1 heaping tablespoon Eastman Outdoors Mesquite Jerky Seasoning see my note below
+- 2 tablespoons Eastman Outdoors Mesquite Jerky Seasoning see my note below

 - Place beef in a resealable bag or container.

 - In a small bowl whisk together the seasoning, curing salt and water.
 Pour over the meat and seal.
 Shake to coat.